asrivast28/ramBLe/README.md

 After all the dependencies have been installed, the project can be built as:
 <pre><code>scons
 </code></pre>
-This will create an executable named `ccd`, which can be used for constraint-based causal discovery.
+This will create an executable named `csl`, which can be used for constraint-based structure learning.
 Path to the Boost libraries can be specified as:
 <pre><code>scons BOOSTLIBPATH=&lt;Boost library path, default is /usr/lib/x86_64-lib-gnu&gt;
 </code></pre>